-- Direct net economic impacts that are positive.
-This suggests that reductions in utility revenues and foregone household spending offset, to some extent, the increases in economic activity attributed to Energy Trust's own internal operations, participant incremental measure spending on energy-efficiency installations, and the increases in household spending and industry output attributed to energy savings.
-(Energy savings impacts during the program year are strongly affected by the 50 percent implementation adjustment factor used in this analysis to accommodate the timing of energy-efficiency installations during the year.) - Indirect net economic impacts that are significant and positive.
+- Direct net economic impacts that are a mix of monetary impacts that are positive and job impacts are modestly negative.
+This represents the combination of the following two factors.
+First, the direct job losses due to reductions in utility revenues and foregone household spending are greater than the direct job gains attributed to Energy Trust's own internal operations, participant incremental measure spending on energy-efficiency installations, and the increases in household spending and industry output attributed to energy savings.
+Second, the direct job losses occur in industry sectors with lower output and lower income compared to direct job gains that occur in higher output and higher income industry sectors.
+(Note: Energy savings impacts during the program year are strongly affected by the 50 percent implementation adjustment factor used in this analysis to accommodate the timing of energy-efficiency installations during the year.) - Indirect net economic impacts that are significant and positive.
 This shows that much of the net economic activity attributed to the Energy Trust's program activities enters the economy through indirect channels.
-For example, in economic impact terms, Energy Trust expenditures (\$56.3 million in 2017) on Program Management and Delivery Contractors, as well as participant spending on energy efficient equipment, represent the first round of indirect impacts.
+For example, in economic impact terms, Energy Trust expenditures (\$59.5 million in 2019) on Program Management and Delivery Contractors, as well as participant spending on energy efficient equipment, represent the first round of indirect impacts.
 Each of these expenditures will have subsequent indirect impacts on the Oregon economy, as will the Energy Trust's own operations, energy savings impacts attributed to households and businesses, and incremental measure spending on energy-efficiency installations.
 These positive indirect impacts significantly exceed the reduction in indirect impacts attributed to the loss in utility revenues and foregone household spending. - Induced net impacts that are positive.
 Induced impacts are attributed to the wages and income that accrue to households and business owners, respectively.
 The most important factor of the large, positive induced impacts is the significant increase in indirect net wages and business income.
 To this, we can add the increase in direct net wages and business income.
 Combined, these positive changes in net wages and business income will generate positive induced net impacts.